Afsoon/Personal-Website/README.md

 - [x] CD with Now.
 - [ ] English texts and I18n.
 - [ ] Responsive images for side projects.
+- [ ] Create the preview for the social media and sharing.
 - [ ] Improve the current design.
 - [ ] A11y.